 1.3 Heading Angle Calculations

-By sampling at a rate of three location points per curvature point, it is possible to create a discrete representation of the road with curvature data.
 To obtain the heading angle, two options were used.
 The first one comes from the well-established definition of heading angle from trigonometric relationships.
 The arc-length s of a curve is defined as the length traveled by a certain amount of degrees θ along a constant radius r.
 If s is sufficiently small, a triangle can be formed in between these three parameters, which are related through geometry:

 sinθ=sr